How to Replace a Coleman® Fuel Filler Cap Gasket

 You should always have a modern replacement fuel filler cap on your vintage lantern and stove when using it whenever possible.

-Appliances made prior to about 1963 have a 3-piece filler cap with a small hole in the side.
-The hole is there to ventilate pressure while unscrewing the cap.
-It can spray a stream of fuel in whatever direction it happens to be pointing when depressurizing.
+Appliances made prior to 1963 (exact date unknown) came with a 3-piece filler cap with a small hole in the side.
+The hole is there to ventilate pressure when unscrewing the cap.
+It can spray a stream of fuel in the direction it happens to be pointing when depressurizing.

 THIS CAP CAN BE EXTREMELY DANGEROUS!
 Read the news article in the left side bar <--- and watch this YouTube video.

 But you can't always do this, because a number of vintage appliances didn't use the standard size filler cap.
-This includes old Quick Lites, the 242/243 series lanterns and the #500 stove among others.
-Unfortunately, safer replacement filler caps were never made for those appliances.
+This includes old Quick Lites, the 242/243 series lanterns and the model 500 stove, among others.
+As far as I know, replacement filler caps are not, and have never been, made for those appliances.

 * Special thanks to Alain C. of St. Hyacinthe, QC Canada for pointing out that Coleman Canada made 1-piece filler caps with a side pressure release hole in the early 1960s, and also used a Plamann-style 1-piece cap as early as 1965.